Kong/docs.konghq.com/app/enterprise/0.31-x/plugins/openid-connect.md

 Define the name of the claim that you want to use for consumer mapping.
 Setting this value will also make it possible to limit access to only those tokens that have a matching consumer in Kong.
-A good value for this settting is `"sub"`.
+A good value for this setting is `"sub"`.
 The claim value will be loaded from ID token, if provided or access token or introspection results.
 If no match is found a `403` error is returned.
 In case you have defined `config.anonymous` the anonymous consumer will be searched as well, and will be used as a